-

 16. William Wallace is a national hero.

 William Wallace led his countrymen to fight for Scottish independence until he was convicted of treason in London and sadistically executed.
-However, he didn’t look like Mel Gibson and he was never called Braveheart.
+Unfortunately, he didn’t look like Mel Gibson and he was never called Braveheart.

 17. The midges are a nightmare.